Moving in together is a big step for any relationship.

 Couples should talk about several things before moving in together.
 Money and finances are at the top of the list.
-And, the secret?
-Have these big discussions before you decide to share a living space.
+This can be a touchy subject for some, but getting it all sorted out now and save a heap of heartache down the road.

 - How you’ll pay for moving costs